 - Compensation of employees.
 This category includes all current personnel-related payments to government employees - both salaries and wages, and social contributions.
 Social contributions are government-funded service benefits for employees, such as pension or medical scheme contributions.
 This category excludes capitalised compensation. - Goods and services.
 This item covers all government payments for goods and services purchased by the department to achieve its mandate, excluding capital assets and goods used to construct and improve capital assets.
 Generally, it is the second largest spending item for departments after transfers and subsidies.
 The details of each department's purchases are provided, giving an indication of the largest spending items.
-For example, an education department could list school books, while a health department could list medicines.
+For example, an education department could list schoolbooks, while a health department could list medicines.
 This level of detail supports improved oversight and analysis.

-Interest and rent on land.
-This item is defined as payment for the use of borrowed money (interest on loans and bonds) and rent on land.
-It is distinguished from the repayment of borrowed money, which is classified under financing.
+• Interest and rent on land.
+This item is defined as payment for the use of borrowed money (interest on bank overdraft) and rent on land.
+It includes the interest received from market-oriented lending for policy-related purposes.